KemoPanzah/decore_Page_Old/readme/getstarted.rst

 Model
 -----

-In a model we define the data fields that are needed for the later assigned base.
-It serves as a database interface to the database drivers such as SQLite, MySQL, PostgreSQL, etc.
+In a Model, we define the data fields that must later be assigned to a Base.
+It serves as a database interface to the database drivers like SQLite, MySQL, PostgreSQL, etc.

 We now create the file first_model.py in the directory **models** and insert the following code:

+Warning: It is not necessary to create a model for each base, but each model to be used must have a base, which must be imported via the file **__init__.py**.
+This is the only way to evaluate and display rellations between the models in the frontend.

-Note: To avoid possible circular imports we create the model classes in a separate directory **models** in our project root directory.
-The directory **models** was created by the previously executed command ``python app.py --prepare``.
+Note: To avoid possible circular imports, we create the model classes in a separate **models** directory in our project root directory.
+The **models** directory was created by the previously executed ``python app.py --prepare`` command.

 .. code-block:: python